-- 9.10.1.1 Quads and hexs Using quadrilateral or hexahedra meshes, simply bisection can be used.
+9.19.4.1 Quads and hexs Using quadrilateral or hexahedra meshes, simply bisection can be used.
 Here, a cell is cut in the middle and split into 4 (in 2d) or 8 (in 3d) sub-elements.
 When the neighboring cell is not refined, we end up with so-called hanging nodes.
 These are degrees of freedom on the refined cell, but on the coarse neighboring cell, these nodes lie on the middle point of faces or edges and do not represent true degrees of freedom.
 Their values are obtained by interpolation of the neighboring DoFs.
-Consequently, condition No. 3 in Definition 8.124 is weakened in the presence of hanging nodes.
-For more details, we refer to Carey and Oden [26]. - 9.10.1.2 Triangles and prims For triangles or prisms, we have various possibilies how to split elements into sub-elements.
-Here, common ways are red and green refinement strategies.
-Here a strategy is to use red refinement and apply green refinement when hanging nodes would occur in neighboring elements. - 9.10.1.3 Conditions on the geometry While refining the mesh locally for problems in $n \geq 2$ , we need to take care that the minimum angle condition (see Section 8.14) is fulfilled.
+Consequently, condition No. 3 in Definition 8.126 is weakened in the presence of hanging nodes.
+For more details, we refer to Carey and Oden [28].

+9.19.4.2 Triangles and prims For triangles or prisms, we have various possibilies how to split elements into sub-elements.
+Here, common ways are red (one triangle is split into four triangles) and green (one triangle is split into two triangles) refinement strategies.
+Here a strategy is to use red refinement and apply green refinement when hanging nodes would occur in neighboring elements.

+9.19.4.3 Conditions on the geometry While refining the mesh locally for problems in $n \ge 2$, we need to take care that the minimum angle condition (see Section 8.14) is fulfilled.

-9.10.2 Convergence of adaptive algorithms
+9.19.5 Convergence of adaptive algorithms

-The first convergence result of an adaptive algorithm was shown in [36] for the Poisson problem.
+The first convergence result of an adaptive algorithm was shown in [40] for the Poisson problem.
 The convergence of adaptive algorithms of generalized problems is subject to current research.
-Axioms of adaptivity have been recently formulated in [27].
+Axioms of adaptivity have been recently formulated in [29].

-9.11 Numerical test: Poisson with mean value goal functional
+9.20 Numerical test: Poisson with mean value goal functional